| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 family.
 You placed your car in storage.
 In November of last year, you moved your spouse,

 children, furniture, and family pets to a home your employer rented for you in London.
+Shortly after moving, you leased a car and you and your spouse got British driving

 licenses.
 Your entire family got library cards for the local public library.
 You and your